Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Numerical experiments

 Some of the numerical methods tested in this section are implicit schemes; therefore, they require the solution of large nonlinear systems of equations at each time step.
 A practical implementation requires efficient nonlinear solvers coupled with preconditioned iterative linear solvers.
 We leave the development of efficient implementations of implicit temporal integrators to future work.
 In all tests that use implicit time integration, nonlinear systems were solved with an unpreconditioned Jacobian-Free-Newton-Krylov (JFNK) method with relative tolerance of $10^{-8}$ and absolute tolerance of $10^{-50}$.
 The Krylov linear solver that is embeddded in the JFNK method is the generalized minimum residual (GMRES) method with relative tolerance of $10^{-5}$ and absolute tolerance of $10^{-50}$.

 The development of finer and finer scales in velocity space is a common phenomenon in collisionless plasmas, known as filamentation.
 In a spectral discretization, this implies that higher order spectral modes are progressively excited until recurrence effects develop when the velocity-space structures reach scales that are no longer resolved by the truncated Hermite expansion \cite{joyce71,cheng76}.
 An artificial collisional operator can then be employed to prevent recurrence by damping high order modes.
 This collisional operator must always be used in a convergence sense, without significantly affecting the collisionless physics of interest.
-We adopt here the same collisional operator introduced in Ref.~\cite{Delzanno:2015} defined, for any $(n,m,p)\in\{(0,0,0),\ldots,(\Nn,\Nm,\Np)\}$, as
+We adopt here the same collisional operator introduced in Ref.~\cite{Delzanno:2015}, by adding to the operator $\As$ in \eqref{eq:semi-discrete:Vlasov} the term $\mathcal{C}(\fsN)=\nu \nabla_v\cdot(\vv\fsN+\frac12\nabla_v \fsN)$, where $\nu>0$ is the collision rate, tested against any pair of functions $(\Psi,\varphi)\in\calHpN\times\calVN$.
+When $\Psi=\Psi^{n,m,p}(\xiv^s)$ and $\varphi=\varphi^{\Il}(\xv)$, as defined in Section~\ref{sec:variational:formulation}, then the collisional term reads